djhackersdev/bemanitools-mame-plugins/README.md

 of bemanitools' iidxio implementations backed by real hardware, e.g. ezusb, ezusb2 or BIO2, there should not be concerns regarding negative performance or input latency.
 Naturally, that does not account for running on weak hardware or when using bad/buggy/non-optimized iidxio implementations.

+## Bonus: iidx-exit-hook plugin

+A small plugin to exit MAME using the pre-configured button combination, e.g. *Start P1* + *Start P2* + *VEFX* + *Effect*.
+This can be useful for dedicated setups to allow game switching by running a game selector/loader once the current game exits.

+Just copy the entire plugin folder `iidx-exit-hook` to the `mame/plugins` folder of your local installation.
+This plugin does not have any Bemanitools dependencies and works without it or the `iidxio` plugin.

+The `iidx-exit-hook` plugin also works in combination with the `iidxio` plugin.